-We all know that stretching before and after running can help prevent injuries and help to relax your body.
+We all know that stretching before and after running can help prevent injuries and relax your body.

-But which one do you complete—static stretches or dynamic stretches?
-We’ll explain what each one is, the differences between them, the pros and cons, and a few common stretches.
+But which method of stretching do you use—static stretches or dynamic stretches?
+Below, we’ll explain what each one is, the differences between them, the pros and cons, and a few common stretches.

 By the end of this article, you’ll know when to use static stretching and when to use dynamic stretching for the maximum benefit.